raganmd/touchdesigner_yale_workshop_2017/readme.md

 #### TOPS

 TOPs - short for Texture Operators - are the pixel engine of our environment.
 What does that mean, "Texture?"
 Texture operators owe their namespace to the fact that to your computer a set of pixels, especially in conjunction with a graphics card, is called a texture.
 Texture operations are how we manipulate pixels, and especially how we think about manipulating pixels with GLSL.
-Nearly all of our TOPs are, under the hood, GLSL code wrapped up to look like an operator.
+Nearly all of our TOPs are, under the hood, GLSL wrapped up to look like an operator.
 GL is especially fast as it's usually run on your graphics card.
-These operations happen in parallel and are usually very fast.
+These operations happen in parallel and are therefore fast.
 So fast, in fact, that we usually don't have to think about the computational cost of TOPs.
 There are many exceptions to this rule, but as we get started these operators are the ones that need the least attention from us when it comes to thinking of optimization.

-#### Sweet 16
+We're going to take some time to talk about TOPs and play with creating networks of them.
+Derivative usually encourages new programmers to look over the top 16 ops that are essential ingredients to working with these operators.
+We won't cover all of them, but they're worth looking over when you have time.

+**Sweet 16**

 TOP | Purpose
 ---|---|